-My wife Yoshino and I live in Italy, my native country.
-We met three years ago in Japan where she was born and grew up.
-In March 2020, in the early stages of the coronavirus pandemic, I suddenly felt a strong need to get to know her better, to be much closer and to always keep her with me even if only in my memories.
+My wife Yoshino and I live in Italy, my native country, since June 2019.
+We met five years ago while I was working in Japan where she was born and grew up.
+In March 2020, in the dramatic early stages of the coronavirus pandemic, we were beginning a new life together while falling in a proper waking nightmare.